-IDE Channel Settings The following table explains IDE channel settings and what they mean:
+IDE Channel SettingsThe following table explains IDE channel settings and what they mean:

-Values Meaning Onchip Enabled Enables the use of the first (primary) IDE channel.
+Values Meaning Enabled Enables the use of the first (primary) IDE channel.
 Primary PCI IDE Disabled This will disable the use of the first (primary) IDE channel.
-Onchip Enabled Enables the use of the secondary IDE channel.
-Secondary PCI IDE Disabled This will disable the use of the secondary IDE channel.
-Auto The BIOS will assign a PIO mode to this device automatically when appropriate Mode 0 Select a PIO Mode here.
-PIO mode 0 is slowest, PIO mode 4 is xxx PIO Mode 1 fastest, check your HDD to see what PIO mode it supports.If Mode 2 your IDE device supports UDMA mode, then it best to enable Mode 3 that mode since it is considerably faster than PIO mode.
-(Set to Mode 4 auto for auto-detection) xxx - UDMA Auto The BIOS will automatically use Ultra DMA Mode if the IDE device supports it.
+Secondary Enabled Enables the use of the secondary IDE channel.
+Disabled This will disable the use of the secondary IDE channel. xxx PIO Auto The BIOS will assign a PIO mode to this device automatically when appropriate Mode 0 Select a PIO Mode here.
+PIO mode 0 is slowest.
+PIO mode 4 is

+Mode 3 fastest, check your HDD to see what PIO mode it supports.If your IDE device supports UDMA mode, then it best to enable that mode since it is considerably faster than PIO mode.
+(Set to auto for auto-detection) xxx - UDMA Auto The BIOS will automatically use Ultra DMA Mode if the IDE device supports it.
 Disabled This will disable the use of Ultra DMA for this device.
 IDE HDD Block Mode Enabled Block mode allows faster transfer of data between the system and the HDD.
 Most modern HDDs support it.
+Disabled Block Mode is not used.